-IITB student who ended life had told mother about caste discrimination: chargesheet | Education
+IITB student who ended life had told mother about caste discrimination: Chargesheet | Education

 He also told his mother during telephonic conversations that the behaviour of fellow students changed when they learned about his caste, it claimed.

-Solnaki's mother's statement is part of the chargesheet filed by the city police on Tuesday before a special court for Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act.
+The statement of Solnaki's mother is part of the chargesheet filed by the city police on Tuesday before a special court for Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act.

 The chargesheet named fellow student Arman Khatri who is out on bail after being arrested for allegedly abetting the suicide.

-Solanki, a first-year student of B-Tech (Chemical) course who hailed from Ahmedabad, allegedly jumped to death from the seventh floor of a hostel building on IITB campus in suburban Powai on February 12, 2023, a day after the semester exams ended.
+Solanki, a first-year student of B-Tech (Chemical) course who hailed from Ahmedabad, allegedly jumped to death from the seventh floor of a hostel building on the IITB campus in Powai area of Mumbai on February 12, 2023, a day after the semester exams ended.

+The police claimed Khatri had allegedly threatened to kill Solanki after the latter spoke 'offensively' about religion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)